emilwallner/Corewar/README.md

 When the game starts, all players have one cursor at the beginning of their program.
 The game advances as the cursors read the commands stored in their programs.

+Below, we see how the pink player starts by cloning their cursors.
+It then starts attacking the blue player.

 ![Alt text](http://g.recordit.co/Y9r9E78FVY.gif "Optional title")
 ---
 ![Alt text](http://g.recordit.co/XQdhVmqvrV.gif "Optional title")